How to Answer: Where Do You See Yourself in 5 Years (with Sample Answers)

 How to Answer where do you see yourself in 5 years

-When answering the interview question “Where do you see yourself in 5 years?”, it is important to strike a balance between being realistic and ambitious.
+When answering the interview question "Where do you see yourself in 5 years?" it is essential to strike a balance between being realistic and ambitious.

 1. Focus on your long-term career goals